 Official academic records must be submitted by mail, as outlined above, to:

 Optional materials, such as essays, letters of recommendation, and/or lists of extra-curricular interests and activities can be sent to the same address, or to firstname.lastname@example.org.

-English proficiency exams are not required for undergraduate admission.
-All international students are required to take an English proficiency test when they arrive on campus unless they meet one of the exceptions below.
+All students must demonstrate English proficiency to be admitted to academic study.
+International students are required to take an English proficiency test when they arrive on campus unless they can demonstrate proficiency through one of the following: